This article was updated on July 19, 2018.

 Help Candidates Apply With Ease

 However, 47 percent of people experience problems accessing employment content and reading posts because of websites that aren't optimized for mobile.
-In April 2015, Google updated its algorithms to favor websites that are mobile-optimized, reports Business News Daily.
+Google updated its algorithms to favor websites that are mobile-optimized, reports Business News Daily.
 These sites appear higher on search results.
 HR leaders should work with their IT and marketing departments to ensure their website is mobile friendly.

 5 Ways to Create a Great Mobile Experience for Job Candidates